+Note that Xu et al.\cite{xu2013moplex} also apply lexicographical depth-first search (LexDFS) to find moplexes, which can be an alternative method to find moplexes than LexBFS in Algorithm~\ref{alg:bp_moplex_lexbfs}.

-Before we can prove that Algorithm~\ref{alg:bp_peo} returns a biclique partition of a co-chordal graph, we need to show that $\{L, R\}$ is a partitioned biclique of $G'^c$ where one of the two induced subgraphs, $G'^c(V' \setminus R)$, has an empty edge set and the order $\sigma$ preserve a perfect elimination ordering of a chordal graph $G'(V' \setminus L)$ in each iteration of the while loop (Line~\ref{ln:bp_peo_while_start}).
+Before we can prove that Algorithm~\ref{alg:bp_moplex_lexbfs} returns a biclique partition of a co-chordal graph, we need to show that $\{L, R\}$ is a partitioning biclique of $G'^c$ with vertices $V'$.
+In addition, one of the two induced subgraphs, $G'^c(V' \setminus L)$, has an empty edge set.